"What do project managers do?" It’s a question that intrigues both those looking to hire and those wanting to become a project manager themselves.

 A common morning routine for project managers

-A workday for a project manager almost always starts with reading incoming communications.
+A workday for a project manager almost always starts with reading incoming communications of project management importance.
 If working across time zones, updates may have come through outside regular working hours.
 These can include emails, messages, and updates from team members, clients, partners, and even customers.

 Project managers may also use a project management solution to manage updates, track progress, and assign tasks as needed.
 Individual actions may include logging feedback from a client or registering a team member's leave note.